tildesarecool/SteamZipper/README.md

 - more/better error checking and dealing with the errors
 - re-write that gnarly if condition so it looks a lot better and is easier to follow
 - Some form of UI, at least as an option, would be nice.
 I'll just use the one that comes with Python.
 Or the thing I just found out about, [PwshSpectreConsole](https://spectreconsole.net/).
+- Some semblance of dealing with duplicate zips via parameter or whatever
+- an argument to select a compression level besides the default

 Might be a little much just for a thing that zips some folders.